kiswah03/SQLGenerator/README.md

-# SQL Code Generator Software
+# Tool for Querying Database Using a Universal Natural Language Interface
-Tool for Querying Database Using a Universal Natural Language Interface Natural Language Processing can bring powerful enhancement to virtually any computer program interface.
+Natural Language Processing can bring powerful enhancement to virtually any computer program interface.
 This project has been developed to generate accurate and valid SQL